Your First Visit

 What should I expect at my exam and cleaning appointments?

 Your initial visit will consist of a visible examination of the teeth and gums.
-Dental x-rays, or radiographs, may be taken to check for cavities between the teeth where the dentist cannot fully visualize with sight alone.
+Dental x-rays, or radiographs, will be taken to check for cavities between the teeth where the dentist cannot fully visualize with sight alone.
 Other types of x-rays may be taken to check for abscessed teeth, impacted teeth, TMJ problems, or other problems within the bone and jaws.
+Dental photographs will be taken to record your existing dentition and we will chart all existing restorations you may have.
 The hygienist will check your gums with a special instrument called a periodontal probe.
 This measures the gum pocket that surrounds each tooth.
 The depth of the pocket indicates whether the gum is healthy or if gum disease is present.
 If your gums are healthy with no signs of gum disease present, the hygienist may clean your teeth using special instruments to remove hardened plaque (tartar or calculus) from your teeth, followed by polishing.
-The dentist will examine the teeth and radiographs and will discuss any findings and potential treatment needs.
+The dentist will examine the teeth, radiographs and photographs and will discuss any findings and potential treatment needs.
 Depending on the amount of time necessary for your cleaning this may be done at your exam appointment or it may need to be rescheduled for a separate appointment time with the hygienist.
+If gum disease is found to be present, the Doctor and Hygienist will review this with you in detail.
+(Please see “Scaling and Root Planning” below.)

 Scaling and Root Planning